 Slowing the processing of asylum claims

-In March 2019, the administration announced that it would close 21 international immigration offices, a move that will further increase the backlog in applications to USCIS.
+The administration has closed at least 16 of the 21 international immigration offices announced to be closed, a move that will further increase the backlog in applications to USCIS.

 In July 2019, USCIS leadership encouraged USCIS employees to assist ICE in immigration enforcement instead of processing visa applications, which could further slow asylum processing.

 Instead of trained asylum officers, Border Patrol agents are now overseeing screenings that determine whether asylum seekers can proceed with their application.
 This has led to a steep decline in the rate of asylum seekers that pass their first screening interviews.

 Denying or restricting asylum seekers access to attorneys